omnect/meta-omnect/README.md

     - adds tpm kernel overlay, driver and auto modprobe.
     (**Currently you have to enable it explicitly for `ics-dm-demo`, since enrollment depends hard on tpm.**)
 - `wifi-commissioning`
-    - adds a wifi commissioning via bluetooth service
+    - adds a service with enables wifi commissioning via bluetooth
-    - this is only intended for demo purposes, this is not a production ready service
+    - this is only intended for demo purposes; this is not a production ready service
+    - attention: this service runs with root privileges
+    - attention: this service unblocks wlan and bluetooth via rfkill when starting
     - depends on `DISTRO_FEATURES` `wifi` and `bluetooth` which are not added to `DISTRO_FEATURES` automatically!

 ### `EXTRA_IMAGE_FEATURES`